-Written by reputable psychotherapist, Dr. Amy Dorin, the book succinctly outlines exactly what it is exactly mentally strong people do, and don’t do.
+Written by reputable psychotherapist, Dr. Amy Morin, the book succinctly outlines exactly what it is mentally strong people do, and, don’t do.
 It is simply written, very direct, and effectively informative.
-Dr. Dorin also draws upon real life example and experience from her life in psychiatry; examples we most all can relate to.
+Dr. Morin also draws upon real life example and experience from her life in psychiatry; examples we most all can relate to.
 It is definitively clear, by books end, whether or not you are mentally strong.

 That’s ok.
 Most of us aren’t.
 Not yet.

-Dr. Dorin knows what it is to be, or not to be, mentally strong.
+Dr. Morin knows what it is to be, or not to be, mentally strong.
 She knows because it’s what she studies.
 I study happiness in the same way.
-I’m a very happy cat and I only try to spend time with people who are happy.
-Obviously we don’t live in perpetual happiness—name calling and ‘stealing yo girl’ will happen—but we live with a zest for life.
+I’m a very happy cat and I try only to spend time with people who are happy.
+Obviously we don’t live in perpetual happiness—happiness things like Donald Trump will happen—but we (can) live with a zest for life.
 Happy people do that.
-I study it, sometimes getting creepy and staring/following happy looking people in bars and gym, so I know this subject matter.
+I study it, sometimes getting creepy and staring/following pleasant looking people in bars and gym, so I know this subject matter.
 Like Dr. Morin, as she knows what mentally strong people do and don’t, that is me with happy people—just, without the doctorate.

-Despite a literary chub—for Dr. Dorin—I read this book and evaluated a self-action plan.
+Despite a literary chub—for the author—I read this book and evaluated a self-action plan.
 I did that and then I realized this book still was prompting me to do more.
 I wanted to write something.
 I’m going to.